 Michael Thomas Asmus, Music & Artistic Director

-Harpsichordist & Conductor, Michael Thomas Asmus, is a doctoral candidate at Stony Brook University for a Doctor of Musical Arts degree in Harpsichord Performance where he studies with Arthur Haas.
+Harpsichordist & Conductor Michael Thomas Asmus has been hailed as “an all-star harpsichordist who was excellent throughout, providing a solid backbone for the singers and orchestra” (Palm Beach Arts Paper).
+He has also been lauded as a “versatile” continuo player (CNVC.org) with “judicious, rhythmically supple harpsichord playing” (Star Tribune).
 As a conductor, he has been praised as a “conscientious [conductor]” with “a natural talent” and “a bright future” by audiences and ensembles alike.
-He has been lauded as a “versatile” continuo player (CNVC.org) with “judicious, rhythmically supple harpsichord playing” (Star Tribune).
 He is consistently lauded by his colleagues as a great musical collaborator.